besmera/besmera.github.io/src/F23-CSCI355/1-SQLPart1.md

 3. Add a `Tweet` for someone who you had Elon Musk follow and someone who he did not follow.

 4. Rerun your SQL statement to show the twitter feed.
-You should see only 1 new tweet, not 2.
+How many *new* Tweets did you see?